hendrikcech/rft/assignment1/draft-rft.md

 {mainmatter}

 # Introduction
-This RFC describes the protocol "Robust File Transfer" (RFT) that defines the interaction between a server that offers files for clients to download.
+This RFC describes the protocol "Robust File Transfer" (RFT) that defines the interaction between a server that offers files and clients that can download those files.
 The communication employs a binary protocol and messages are transferred over the network using UDP.

 The authors of this RFC follow the recommendations of RFC4101 "Writing Protocol Models".